 We’re tired after yesterday’s long drive, so we sleep in.
 We really sleep in; we miss lunch.

 Issy wants to spend most of the day relaxing.
-She must really want to relax; she says she’s even willing to let me go out driving here on my own.
+She must really want to relax; she says she’s even willing to let me go out driving on my own.
 I did happen to mention something about a monastery which may have played a small part in her decision.
 Issy’s not really into monasteries.

 I head off out through endless rows of olive trees and grapevines to the Agia Triada Monastery which is on the Akrotiri Peninsula north east of Chania.
 I read that it was built in the early 17th century by two Venetian brothers.
-Its church has three domes and has been built in the Byzantine architectural style.
-The monks live in rooms off the cloisters surrounding the church.
+Its church has three domes and has been built in the Byzantine architectural style, and the monks live in rooms off the cloisters surrounding the church.
 The whole place is very attractive and peaceful.
 Wine and olive oil is on sale in an ancient looking cellar, which doubles as a museum and storage for the wine vats.

 I’ve seen pictures of a beach called Seitan Limania near the Monastery and decide to go looking for it.
 I’m glad Issy’s not with me.
 I’ve read that to